TREATMENTS FOR PANCREATIC CANCER

 Surgical approaches differ for masses in the head, body, tail, or uncinate process of the pancreas.

 Surgical resection is the mainstay treatment for Pancreatic Cancer.

 Patients with unresectable, metastatic, or recurrent disease are unlikely to benefit from surgical resection.

-What Alternative Treatments Are Available For Pancreatic Cancer?
+What Other Treatments Are Available For Pancreatic Cancer?

-Patients with any stage of pancreatic cancer can be considered candidates for clinical trials because of the poor response to chemotherapy, radiation therapy
+Patients with any stage of pancreatic cancer can be considered candidates for clinical trials.

 How Will My Life Change After Pancreatic Cancer Surgery?